-It’s a question I’ve been asked by hundreds of students and their parents on Instagram, YouTube, and email – what is the best pre-med major?
-In traditional Med School Insiders fashion, we’ll take a look at the numbers, analyze the data, and give you actionable advice to optimize your chances of a medical school acceptance.
+In this post, we’ll take a look at the numbers, analyze the data, and give you actionable advice to optimize your chances of a medical school acceptance.

-Each medical school will have slightly different pre-requisites in order to apply.
-However, there’s a shared core of requirements which are as follows:
+Each medical school has slightly different prerequisites that you need to fulfill in order to apply.
+However, there are a shared core of requirements, which are as follows:

 - 1 year of Biology with lab